Project in Dearborn, Michigan

 Anticipated undergraduate/graduate student activities on project

-The student(s) will participate in: (i) obtaining of written informed consent for the study procedures, (ii) conducting recruitment and surveys, (iii) instructing participants on self-collection procedures, (iv) post-collection sample processing, and (v) data entering and analysis.
+The student(s) will participate in: (i) obtaining of written informed consent for the study procedures, (ii) conducting recruitment and surveys, (iii) assisting with focus groups, (iv) instructing participants on self-collection procedures, (v) post-collection sample processing, (vi) data entering, and analysis, and (vii) transcribing focus groups and uploading to qualitative analysis software.
+There is a possibility for doctoral students to propose additional related work.

 Techniques/methods students should become familiar with in advance